 Seems almost by definition women writers would be committed to the suffrage cause.
 Composition was one avenue for women to hold down a job.
 College degrees weren’t required, and native talent played a big role in producing acceptable work.

 However, because this group was located in the West, it benefitted additionally from the rugged individualism traditionally found here.
 Zocalo Public Square, an Arizona State Knowledge Enterprise website, says in the years after the Civil War, women found plenty of opportunities in the West that were not available in the East, everything from equal pay for women teachers to more liberal divorce laws.
-The West was the first home of women’s suffrage in the U.S., with nearly every western state or territory enfranchising women long before women won the right to vote in eastern states.* It’s likely Western men realized women were working hard right beside them to build lives from scratch.
+The West was the first home of women’s suffrage in the United States, with nearly every western state or territory enfranchising women long before women won the right to vote in eastern states.
+It’s likely western men realized women were working hard right beside them to build lives from scratch.

-In fact, from the times of the federal Homestead Act, signed into law by President Abraham Lincoln in 1862, the country encouraged Western migration by providing settlers 160 acres of public land.
+In fact, from the times of the federal Homestead Act, signed into law by President Abraham Lincoln in 1862, the country encouraged western migration by providing settlers 160 acres of public land.
 Although married women didn’t qualify on their own for the bounty, single, widowed, and divorced women could.
 And women who outlived their shorter-lived husbands could inherit the land.

 It appeared Colorado’s women, including the DWPC, didn’t hesitate to stick their fingers into any political pie.
-Ten days after the WW I Armistice, the DWPC membership addressed a letter to President Woodrow Wilson, urging him to appoint at least one woman to the Peace Commission.
+Ten days after the World War I Armistice, the DWPC membership addressed a letter to President Woodrow Wilson, urging him to appoint at least one woman to the Peace Commission.
 “The nation and the world stand in vital need of woman’s wisdom, her clear vision and her fine judgment in solving the problems that confront the peace commission,” the resolution read.

-The group is an example of how intelligent, independent and committed women helped alter the political landscape of the state and the nation.
+The group is an example of how intelligent, independent, and committed women helped alter the political landscape of the state and the nation.
 No wonder these activist, feisty women improved the world in which they lived.
-Role models, hard workers, humanistic, they lived the motto touted on bumper stickers and in speeches: “Be the change you wish to see.,” a role that continues today.
+Role models, hard workers, humanistic, they lived the motto touted on bumper stickers and in speeches: “Be the change you wish to see,” a role that continues today.